 - (a) The university is a defendant in a number of legal proceedings arising in the normal course of business.
 While the ultimate outcome and liability of these proceedings cannot be reasonably estimated at this time, the university believes that any settlement will not have a material adverse effect on the financial position or the results of operations of the university.
-Management has concluded that none of the claims meet the criteria for recognizing a liability. - (b) The university has identified a potential liability related to the existence of asbestos in a number of its facilities.
+Management has concluded that none of the claims meet the criteria for recognizing a liability. - (b) The university has identified potential asset retirement obligations related to the existence of asbestos in a number of its facilities.
 Although not a current health hazard, upon renovation or demolition of these facilities, the university may be required to take appropriate remediation procedures to remove the asbestos.
-As the university has no legal obligation to remove the asbestos in these facilities as long as the asbestos is contained and does not pose a public health risk, the fair value of the obligation cannot be reasonably estimated due to the indeterminate timing and scope of the removal.
-The asset retirement obligations for these facilities will be recognized in the period in which there is certainty that the renovation or demolition project will proceed and there is sufficient information to estimate fair value of the obligation.
+The university has no legal obligation to remove the asbestos in these facilities as long as the asbestos is contained and does not pose a public health risk.
+The new Asset Retirement Obligation standard, which becomes effective April 1, 2022, will require the university to estimate the fair value of the asbestos removal obligation and record the obligations in its financial results.